MCDReforged/MCDReforged/docs/source/quick_start.rst

 .. code-block:: bash

     cd my_mcdr_server
-    python -m mcdreforged
+    python -m mcdreforged init

-At the first run, MCDR will generated the default configure and permission files, as well as some default folders.
+MCDR will generated the default configure and permission files, as well as some default folders.
 The file structure will be like this

 .. code-block::